ryyt-cg/pet-clinic/fiber3-petclinic-service/README.md

 7. Advanced: Multiple Circuit Breakers fo r Different Services

 I recommend reading the [official documentation](https://docs.gofiber.io/contrib/circuitbreaker/) for more details and examples.
 In this example, I have implemented a basic circuit breaker that applies to all routes.

+## Live Reload

+- Use [Air](https://github.com/air-verse/air) to enable live reloading during development.
+It automatically detects changes in your Go files and restarts the server, making development faster and more efficient.
+- Use [Fiber Air](https://docs.gofiber.io/recipes/air/) example to configure the server with live reload

 ### Unit Tests
 [Test Driven Design](../UNIT_TEST.md) Documentation is available in the `UNIT_TEST.md` file.
 It includes instructions on how to set up and run unit tests, as well as how to use Mockery for mocking dependencies.